When it comes to connecting to the Internet, most people know broadband trumps dial up every time. But what exactly does broadband speed really mean?

-When we talk about the speed of a broadband connection, we are generally referring to how fast data can transfer from one computer on the Internet to your computer and vice versa.
-It should follow; the higher the speed, the faster you are likely to see the website you want – so for example, a 4Mb broadband service should be twice as fast as a 2Mb service.
-However, this is not necessarily the case.
+It should follow that the higher the speed you can get the faster you are likely to see the website you want – so for example, a 4Mb broadband service should be twice as fast as a 2Mb service and so on.
+However, this is not the case.

 You may also have noticed your broadband speed slows down during the evenings, when people come home from work and hop online.
 The more traffic there is using the Internet, the more the connection speed is diluted between all the users, both in your area and on the Internet in general.
 The type of network card you have can also have an impact on the speed you experience.